x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration.md

     ![Set endpoint](../media/migration-endpoint-selection.png)

-7. Create a CSV file containing the set of all of the users you want to migrate.
+7. Select and upload a CSV file containing the set of all of the users you want to migrate.
 You will need its filename below.
 The allowed headers are:

     - EmailAddress (required).
 Contains the primary email address for an existing Microsoft 365 or Office 365 mailbox.